Turbo Takeaways

 Find a Food Assistance Program

-Older American adults living on a limited income and struggling to pay for essentials like food have several financial assistance programs and resources to rely on.
+Older adults living on a limited income and struggling to afford essentials like food can access help through various financial assistance programs and resources for seniors.

 To find federal food assistance, the federal food assistance programs chart from Feeding America provides detailed information on each program.
-Once confirming eligibility, reach out to the relevant state office or program website to begin the application process.
+Once you confirm eligibility, reach out to the relevant state office or program website to begin the application process.

-After you complete the application process and your eligibility is determined, you can get access to the relevant food card for seniors, food box, or meal delivery.
+Once you complete an application and your eligibility is determined, you'll gain access to relevant food assistance for seniors.
 If you or a loved one needs food assistance, don’t hesitate to explore these resources today.